DSACMS/gov-codejson/docs/faq.md

 ### My agency extended the code.json schema to add more metadata fields.
 Where can I share this?

 We encourage agencies to contribute by [submitting an agency schema addition issue](https://github.com/DSACMS/gov-codejson/issues) to [include their extended schema in the repository](../schemas).
 This helps foster collaboration and ensures shared improvements benefit the wider community.

+### Does `laborHours` need to be down-to-the-minute accurate?
+We strive to automate labor hour calculations for public repositories whenever possible (using the [scc](https://github.com/boyter/scc) tool), but manual calculations are acceptable when automation isn't feasible.
+The goal is reasonable accuracy rather than precise minute-by-minute tracking.